henrikrxn/henrikrxn.github.io/src/henrikrxn.github.io/input/blog/Webassembly-dotnet-8-hello-world/index.md

 `dotnet/runtime` repository on Github.

 * Downloaded the latest [release](https://github.com/WebAssembly/wasi-sdk/releases)
   of WebAssembly WASI-SDK.
-I am on Windows and that is the file `wasi-sdk-20.0.m-mingw.tar.gz`
+I am on Windows so I used `wasi-sdk-20.0.m-mingw.tar.gz`
 * Unpacked it.
 I used 7-Zip.
 * Set environment variable `WASI_SDK_PATH` to point to the root folder of the unpacked content, in my case, `E:\WASI-SDK\wasi-sdk-20.0+m`